-We'd recommend going slightly further north away from the city of Como and stopping off at a spot of your choice for some delightful salad and local cured meats or try some of local fish dishes with the alpine peaks hanging over in the mountain range behind you.
+We'd recommend going slightly further north away from the city of Como and stopping off at a spot of your choice for some delightful salad and local cured meats, or you can try some of local fish dishes with the alpine peaks of the mountain range behind you.
 It is spots like this with unbelievable views and unique local food that truly differentiate a road trip from other types of travel.
 You simply can't get here without a car!

 Find out whether your hotel has a car park or do some research on nearby car parking facilities to dump your car for a day and a half.
-Once you're rid of the metal steed and dropped your bags off in the hotel, delve into the night of Turin.
-This is a bustling and industrious city surrounded by the Alps which gives it that unforgettable backdrop of snow-covered peaks.
-Wealth in the city means that there are a lot of amazing restaurants to choose from to unwind after a long lake viewing road trip.
+Once you're rid of the metal steed and you've dropped your bags off in the hotel, delve into the night of Turin.
+This is a bustling and industrious city surrounded by the Alps, which gives it that unforgettable backdrop of snow-covered peaks.
+Wealth in the city means that there are a lot of amazing restaurants to choose from where you can fully unwind after a long lake-viewing road trip.

-The second major city on our north Italy road trip is a sharp contrast to Milan despite being so close.
-Turin has a definite local feel to Milan's grand worldwide hub status for business and fashion.
-The views are stunning and the best activity for your walking tour is the walking itself.
-The air here is fresh and the architecture of normal buildings throughout the center creates an amazing atmosphere.
+The second major city on our north Italy road trip is a sharp contrast to Milan, despite being so close.
+Turin has a definite local feel in comparison to Milan's grand worldwide hub status for business and fashion.
+The views are stunning and the best way to get to know Turin is by walking around.
+The air here is fresh and the architecture throughout the center creates an amazing atmosphere.
 We recommend a visit to two of Turin's main sights: The Museo Nazionale del Cinema with the Mole Antonelliana and the Turin Cathedral – home to the infamous Shroud of Turin.

 The building that houses the Cinema Museum in the heart of old Turin was originally built to be a Synagogue.
-The 167 meter tall Mole Antonelliana tower was part of the design and took over a quarter of a century to complete.
+The 167-meter-tall Mole Antonelliana tower was part of the design and took over a quarter of a century to complete.
 By the time the building was finished, the original intentions had changed and it never became a place of religious worship, instead housing some of the city's museums.
-Most recently, the Cinema museum is the occupant and is a really interesting place to visit.
-You can get a lift up to a viewing platform opening up spectacular views over the entire city and the mountains beyond but beware if you suffer from fear of heights – the lift is made of glass making the journey up and down potentially precarious.
+Most recently, the Cinema Museum is the occupant and it really is an interesting place to visit.
+You can get a lift up to a viewing platform for spectacular views over the entire city and the mountains beyond - but beware if you suffer from fear of heights: the lift is made of glass, making the journey up and down potentially precarious!

-After lunch, get yourself to the Turin Cathedral to see one of the world's most revered Christian objects - the Shroud of Turin.
+After lunch, get yourself to the Turin Cathedral to see one of the world's most revered Christian objects: the Shroud of Turin.
 This is a piece of linen with stains which appear to show an image of Jesus Christ’s face.
 This relic is claimed to be the very cloth that covered the face of Jesus after his death on the cross.
-Much debate surrounds this artefact which is much harder to distinguish in real life compared with a photographic negative.
-Scientific testing suggests that the shroud only came about during the Medieval period - a claim passionately contested by the religious establishment and some historians.
+Much debate surrounds this artefact, whose image is much harder to distinguish in real life compared with a photographic negative.
+Scientific testing suggests that the shroud only came about during the Medieval period, a claim passionately contested by the religious establishment and some historians.